-What is Country Risk?
+What Is Country Risk?

-Country risk is a risk that denotes the probability of a foreign government (country) defaulting on its financial obligations as a result of economic slowdown or political unrest.
 Even a small rumor or revelation can make a state less attractive to investors who want to park their hard-earned income in a place that is reliable and significantly less likely to default.
+Hence, taking care of such risks and possibilities is always recommended.

-Types of Country Risk
+Country Risk Explained

 This can be categorized into the following types of country risks: